Glowflare Horror Film Festival: History

 The short film "Sour Tooth" by Inverclyde-based filmmakers Scott McIntosh, Cameron McDonald, and Rachael McAlonan premiered at the 2025 Glowflare Horror Film Festival, where it was nominated for Best Editing and Best Film Made for Under £1,000.
 The festival concluded with an awards ceremony on 18 May, where All This Time won Best Feature Film, Best Director (Rob Worsey), Best Actor (Daniel De Bourg), and the Audience Choice Award for Best Feature.
 Other winners included Tears of Sorrow for Best Short Film, and Lost Angels for Best Screenplay and Best Editing.

 Submissions opened for its 2026 season on 1 May 2025, reflecting its intention to become a recurring event on the film festival calendar.

+In August 2026, Glowflare Horror Film Festival became a member of the Film Festival Alliance.

 Official Selection

 The following is the list of films selected for the inaugural Glowflare Horror Film Festival in 2025: